umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Configuration/index.md

 Introduced in 10.2, this setting controls the initial value of the number of days to retain form submission records for newly created forms.
 By default the value is 0, which means records will not be deleted at any time and are retained forever.

-If set to a positive number, records in the 'submitted' state, that are older than the date calculated by taking away the number of days configured from the current date, will be flagged for removal.
+If set to a positive number, a date value calculated by taking away the number of days configured from the current date is found.
+Records in the 'submitted' state, that are older than this date, will be flagged for removal.

 #### DaysToRetainApprovedRecordsFor